timicoltd/ServiceHub-Developer/README.md

 # ServiceHub Developer

-Timico ServiceHub-Developer allows for Timico customers to connect to and manage Timico data, specific to their company.
+Timico ServiceHub Developer allows for Timico customers to connect to and manage Timico data, specific to their company.

 To use and benefit from the ServiceHubDeveloper, we allow two methods of integration; ServiceHub REST API (where we have made specific restful endpoints for you to call) and ServiceHub Web Hooks (where you provide us the dedicated url and event you wish to be notified about).